 Workplace Learning

-Workplace learning provides opportunities for students to:
+Workplace learning gives students the chance to:

-• explore first-hand the world of work
+• Explore the world of work firsthand

-• gain job-ready skills and knowledge
+• Gain job-ready skills and knowledge

-• identify career options and pathways
+• Discover different career options and pathways

-• be inspired about new work opportunities.
+• Get inspired by new work opportunities

-Students are not paid for workplace learning.
+Students do not get paid for workplace learning.

 The value of workplace learning (PDF 381 KB)